numpy/numpy/doc/neps/nep-0046-sponsorship-guidelines.rst

 About page) will be added to acknowledge all current and previous sponsors, partners, and any other entities and individuals who provided $5,000 or more of financial or in-kind support.
-This page will include relevant details of support (dates, amounts, names and purpose); no logos will be used on this page.
+This page will include relevant details of support (dates, amounts, names, and purpose); no logos will be used on this page.
 The rationale for the $5,000 minimum level is to keep the amount of work maintaining the page reasonable; the level is the equivalent of, e.g., one GSoC or a person-week's worth of engineering time in a Western country, which seems